Call us: 601.957.3101

 1. The agreement must be in writing;

-2. The agreement must voluntarily signed;
+2. The agreement must be voluntarily signed;

-4. There must be full disclosure of all assets; and,
+4. There must be full disclosure of all assets and

 5. The agreement must be executed before the marriage.

-Because a prenuptial agreement is a contract, it is subject to Mississippi contract law.
-However, unlike a typical contract there is a duty to disclose.
-In order to protect your prenuptial agreement from a legal challenge, you must be able to show that you provide your spouse with full disclosure of the legal ramifications of signing the agreement.
-The best way to prevent a challenge is for both parties to be represented by counsel.
-However, while that is the best practice, it is not necessary for either person to have an attorney.
+Because a prenuptial agreement is a contract, it is subject to contract law.
+However, unlike a typical contract, there is a duty to disclose.
+To protect your prenuptial agreement from a legal challenge, you must be able to show that you provide your spouse with full disclosure of the legal ramifications of signing the agreement.

 Limitations